top of page

 Ever wished you could see into the future before making a big financial decision?

-Many people dream of having a crystal ball that could reveal market movements in advance, helping them dodge downturns and jump on opportunities before they arise.
-But a fascinating study suggests that even perfect foresight isn’t the golden ticket we imagine.
+Many people dream of having a crystal ball that reveals market movements in advance.
+This knowledge could help them avoid downturns and seize opportunities before they arise.
+However, a fascinating study suggests that even perfect foresight isn’t the golden ticket we imagine.

 The Crystal Ball Illusion